Cinema of France: History

+Silent era

-Les frères Lumière released the first projection with the Cinematograph, in Paris on 28 December 1895.
+Les frères Lumière released the first projection with the Cinematograph, in Paris on 28 December 1895, with first public showing in the Eden Theatre, La Ciotat.
 The French film industry in the late 19th century and early 20th century was the world's most important.
 Auguste and Louis Lumière invented the cinématographe and their L'Arrivée d'un train en gare de La Ciotat in Paris in 1895 is considered by many historians as the official birth of cinematography.
 French films during this period catered to a growing middle class and were mostly shown in cafés and traveling fairs.

-The early days of the industry, from 1896 to 1902, saw the dominance of four firms: Pathé Frères, the Gaumont Film Company, the Georges Méliès company, and the Lumières.
+The early days of the industry, from 1896 to 1902, saw the dominance of four firms: Pathé Frères, the Gaumont, the Georges Méliès company, and the Lumières.
 Méliès invented many of the techniques of cinematic grammar, and among his fantastic, surreal short subjects is the first science fiction film A Trip to the Moon (Le Voyage dans la Lune) in 1902.

 In 1902, the Lumières abandoned everything but the production of film stock, leaving Méliès as the weakest player of the remaining three.
 (He would retire in 1914.)
 From 1904 to 1911, the Pathé Frères company led the world in film production and distribution.

 At Gaumont, pioneer Alice Guy-Blaché (M. Gaumont's former secretary) was made head of production and oversaw about 400 films, from her first, La Fée aux Choux, in 1896, through 1906.
 She then continued her career in the United States, as did Maurice Tourneur and Léonce Perret after World War I.

 In 1907, Gaumont owned and operated the biggest movie studio in the world, and along with the boom in construction of "luxury cinemas" like the Gaumont-Palace and the Pathé-Palace (both 1911), cinema became an economic challenger to theater by 1914.